 - Traumatic events

-The same can re-emerge during a relapse, as well as relapse-specific warning signs.
+The same warning signs for the onset of an eating disorder can re-emerge during a relapse, as well as relapse-specific warning signs.
 These may include:

 - Deviating from the post-treatment plan (specific to relapse)

 - Looking back at the eating disorder with fondness (specific to relapse)